 If an item needs to be checked out for some reason it can be tracked to the person or facility that is requesting it.
 If evidence needs to go to the Oregon State Police Lab for processing it is scanned to that location and likewise, evidence requested by the District Attorney's office is placed in their location until it is returned to the Department's property room.

 The barcode system has streamlined the evidence property process and allows for easy evidence location searches and yearly property room audits.
-This information is kept in a data base that can be used for a chain of custody record, inventory record, and retention schedule record.
+This information is kept in a database that can be used for a chain of custody record, inventory record, and retention schedule record.

 Found property is retained for 90 days.
 If there is owner information with the found property, every attempt is made to locate that person and advise them that their property is stored at the Department.
-If unclaimed after the 90 days, the items are relinquished to online auction.
-Currently the department contracts with PropertyRoom to handle this function.
+If unclaimed after 90 days, the items are relinquished to online auction.
+Currently, the department contracts with PropertyRoom to handle this function.
 Any revenue received from this is placed into the General Fund.

 For cases that do not have suspect information, or are rejected by the District Attorney's office, or no charges are filed, evidence needs to be retained from the date of offense as follows:

-Violation - 6 months
+- Violation - six months

-Misdemeanor - 2 years
+- Misdemeanor - two years

-Felony - 3 years
+- Felony - three years

-Homicide/Attempted Homicide - Until DA approval
+- Homicide/Attempted Homicide - Until District Attorney approval

-Civil - 3 years
+- Civil - three years